Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

 Being ‘ready’ to take up treatment may improve outcomes too, related to the concept of ‘hitting rock bottom’.
 Rock bottom is a narrative that comes from users themselves implying that treatment educates people; learning through the treatment journey, which includes putting support systems in place to make changes in real-life, or choosing to stop using altogether.

 Self-detoxification in the case of opiates and alcohol is a common example.
 In this context, working closely with the relevant support team in obtaining medicalised treatment.
-Naltrexone, for example, treats alcohol addiction by reducing cravings.
-Naltrexone is in fact an opioid receptor antagonist or a substance that binds to a relevant receptor inside cells or on the cell’s surface, causing the same action as the innate endogenous opioids that would normally bind to opioid receptors in the cells.
+For alcohol addiction, for example, the use of Naltrexone helps reduce cravings by mimicking the action of endogenous opioids.
+Naltrexone is an opioid receptor antagonist or a substance that binds to a relevant receptor inside cells or on the cell’s surface, causing the same action as the innate endogenous opioids that would normally bind to opioid receptors in the cells.
 So, Naltrexone ‘mimics’ this.
 It is also used in the management of opioid addiction by blocking the harmful effects of opioids and therefore reducing cravings.

 Recent advances in the fields of molecular biology, behavioural neuropharmacology and Neuroscience, including brain imaging, have changed our understanding of the addictive processes in the brain, and why relapse can occur.
 Especially in the face of adverse consequences or life events.

 This unpredictability means it is difficult to say what the tipping point is for user dependence, and how addictive states are likely to develop in determining a treatment plan, including medicalised treatment.
-The available research, and as reflected in Psychiatric clinical care (DSM-5), concludes addiction to be on a continuum.
+The available research, and as reflected in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), concludes addiction to be on a continuum.
 That is a continuous sequence, where the extremes can be quite distinct, rather than binary (‘you are addicted or not’?).
 So, you are more or less addicted, depending on where you are on the continuum, and also depending on severity level.

 Do interventions need to be tailored to individuals and contexts, therefore?
 Examples include alcohol addiction and the mentioned use of Naltrexone.
 However, the particular withdrawal syndrome for alcoholics can be dangerous, with the potential to cause seizures.
 In opiate addiction, ‘take-home’ naltrexone can be used by families and friends for users to ‘rescue’ from overdose or worse, to buy precious time to reach out for medical assistance.